 Reason for Optimism: Defensive lineman Ed Oliver is college football’s top returning player for 2018.
 The addition of new play-caller Kendal Briles will provide a spark on offense and help the development of quarterback D’Eriq King.

 Reason for Concern: The Cougars must replace their top two receivers and two starting linemen from last year’s offense.
+This unit also needs to develop depth at running back.
 Oliver’s presence will keep Houston’s defense among the best in the AAC, but this unit has to replace a handful of key players in the back seven.

 Reason for Optimism: The Boilermakers showed marked improvement in coach Jeff Brohm’s first year last fall.
 Look for that improvement to continue in 2018.
 Brohm has two proven quarterbacks – David Blough and Elijah Sindelar – and running backs Markell Jones and D.J.
 Knox form a potent one-two punch on the ground.